 Book Review: Michael Singer, The Untethered Soul

 We want to cling to the familiar, as you know.
 As such, though its application is still valid ten years after initial publication, The Untethered Soul was a bit of a philosophical reach for me.
 Although I admired the merits of free-flowing yogadic meditation methods, I tended to prefer the directed visio divina (divine seeing) for demystifying life’s questions.
-Yet, I remain mindful of the words of Lesslie Newbigin in Foolishness to the Greeks: “The fact that Jesus is much more than our culture-bound vision of him can only come home to us through the witness of those who see him through other eyes.”
-And so as I continue my search as an artist and believer, to find the best methods to tap into the divine and unlock the secret regions of the heart, I work, play, pray, and make art.
+Yet, I remained mindful of the words of Lesslie Newbigin in Foolishness to the Greeks: “The fact that Jesus is much more than our culture-bound vision of him can only come home to us through the witness of those who see him through other eyes.”
+And so as I continued my search as an artist and believer, to find the best methods to tap into the divine and unlock the secret regions of the heart, I worked, played, prayed, and made art.

 Maybe you have found the slow and intentional practice that leads to true co-creation as a godly artist.
 Looking with God’s eyes, bringing life to his plan for beauty, submitting to his leadership and will, pursuing a heart of purity, and healing others are proven pathways to intimacy with God.
 If we ask what it is to create, what is the true meaning of the sacred, and ultimately what is holy, Singer would say the answers can be found only when we relax and release.